hotwired/stimulus/docs/reference/lifecycle_callbacks.md

 When a controller becomes disconnected, Stimulus calls its `disconnect()` method.

+### Targets

+A connected target will later become _disconnected_ when either of the preceding conditions becomes false, such as under any of the following scenarios:

+* the element is explicitly removed from the document with `Node#removeChild()` or `ChildNode#remove()`
+* one of the element's parent elements is removed from the document
+* one of the element's parent elements has its contents replaced by `Element#innerHTML=`
+* the element's `data-{identifier}-target` attribute is removed or modified
+* the document installs a new `<body>` element, such as during a Turbo page change

+When a target becomes disconnected, Stimulus calls its controller's `[name]TargetDisconnected()` method, passing the target element as a parameter.

 ## Reconnection

 A disconnected controller may become connected again at a later time.

 When this happens, such as after removing the controller's element from the document and then re-attaching it, Stimulus will reuse the element's previous controller instance, calling its `connect()` method multiple times.

+Similarly, a disconnected target may be connected again at a later time.
+Stimulus will invoke its controller's `[name]TargetConnected()` method multiple times.

 ## Order and Timing